For cheaper property and more space, find your own plot of heaven near Barcelona in the mountains or the Mediterranean coast.

 - Cars and parking: Many homes have dedicated parking.

-- Shopping: Look for quirky boutiques and independent shops in the centre, or head to one of the suburban malls.
+- Shopping: Look for quirky boutiques and independent shops in the center, or head to one of the suburban malls.

-- Neighbourhood: Small-town feel with a relaxed, beach vibe.
+- Neighborhood: Small-town feel with a relaxed, beach vibe.

 Sant Cugat del Vallès